durffy/UMLHero/Design/UseCases.md

 ## Title: Delete User Stories
 Actor: Designer
-Senaroi: The designer has verified that a user story has become irrelevant, they delete the user story from the user story section of the project
+Senario: The designer has verified that a user story has become irrelevant, they delete the user story from the user story section of the project

 ## Title: Search User Stories
 Actor: Designer